EdDataScienceEES/tutorial-eveboswood/index.md

 ### Tutorial pre-requisites
 - A basic knowledge of data wrangling
-- How to code Generalised Linear Models and Generalised Linear Mixed Models including what distribution to use
+- A basic understanding of how to code Generalised Linear Models and Generalised Linear Mixed Models and how to interpret their outputs

 ### Introduction
 Hello Linear Modellers!
 Welcome to this tutorial on how and why the placement of effects within your Generalised Linear (Mixed) Models influences the outputs of your models, what the outputs mean and in what scenario you should use each one.